RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Datasheet/README.md

 :::tip 📝 NOTE
-The voltage of the Li-Ion battery **must not exceed 4.3&nbsp;V**.
+- The voltage of the Li-Ion battery **must not exceed 4.3&nbsp;V**.
-When connecting the battery, make sure the polarity is correct.
+- When connecting the battery, make sure the polarity is correct.
 Not all connectors are wired the same.
 :::

 ##### Solar Panel Connector

-A 5&nbsp;V solar panel can be connected to the board via the P2 connector to serve for the purpose of charging the battery.
+A 5&nbsp;V solar panel can be connected to the board via the P2 connector to serve the purpose of charging the battery.
 The solar panel is not included on RAK4600 Evaluation Board packaging.
-Use Figure 11 as a guide to connect the solar panel.
+Use **Figure 11** as a guide to connect the solar panel.

-The pin definition of RAK4600 Evaluation Board solar panel connector is shown in the table below.
+The pin definition of the RAK4600 Evaluation Board solar panel connector is shown in the table below.
 The matching connector for the solar panel wires is an [JST ZHR-2 1.5&nbsp;mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=287).

 <b>P2 Solar Panel connector</b>